 juice.
 There are many things you can do with it.

-- If you add some sugar and boil it, you can make syrup.
+Add some sugar and boil juice to make syrup.

-both flavor and nutrients in the liquid.
+both flavor and nutrients in fruit juice.
 Don't let it go to waste.

 Almost all baked goods and pastry can be